About Us

 Karl-Erik Sveiby and Tex Skuthorpe

-Although not Victorian (or Christian) in content this is a brilliant book in regards to shedding light on what many would say is the God given intelligence and sophistication of much of traditional Aboriginal culture.
+Though not Christian, this is a brilliant book in regards to shedding light on what many would say is the God given intelligence and sophistication of much of traditional Aboriginal culture.

 Get Resource